Information about Student and Tier 4 visas

 We’ll email your CAS to you and it’s valid for 6 months.
 Make sure the information on your visa application matches the information on your CAS, otherwise your visa could be refused.

-You are strongly advised to read though our online guidance about making a Tier 4 application and the documents you will require to do this before applying for your visa.
+You are strongly advised to read though our online guidance about making a Student visa application and the documents you will require to do this before applying for your visa.

-If you need help at any stage, get in touch with our Student Advisor (Immigration and Finance) (firstname.lastname@example.org).
+If you need help at any stage, get in touch with our Student Advisors (Immigration and Finance) (email@example.com).

-If your visa application is refused, please inform the Tier 4 compliance team, including a copy of the refusal notice, as quickly as possible (email@example.com).
+If your visa application is refused, you will need to inform the Student Visa Compliance team immediately, including a copy of the refusal notice, as quickly as possible (firstname.lastname@example.org).

-For the majority of our students, the first week of term (at the end of September) is Welcome Week.
+For the majority of our students, the start of term is Welcome Season.
 During this week you will undertake the formal enrolment process in addition to attending various Department meetings and events.
+There may be some changes to this setup for the 2020/21 academic year so please look out for further information as you approach the start of your course.

-The formal enrolment process is fairly straightforward.
+Usually, the formal enrolment process is straightforward.
 You will be emailed in advance and given a specific enrolment period and you must come to the enrolment event during the times given.
 You must ensure that you bring the following documents with you:

-· Visa Acceptance Letter (sent by UKVI to confirm your application was successful)
+- Visa Acceptance Letter/email (sent by UKVI to confirm your application was successful)

 When you arrive at the enrolment event, you will see a member of staff who will verify various pieces of information, including that you have a UK address (this is a mandatory requirement of UKVI and must be provided as soon as you have secured a place to stay).
 A copy of your passport and visa/BRP will be retained by us as proof that we have verified your identity and that you have appropriate leave to study in the UK.
 Staff may also need to verify that your fees have been paid, or you have secured appropriate funding.